nuonco/nuon/pkg/pipeline/README.md

 # Pipeline

-`pkg` Pipeline exposes a primitive for running pipelines of go functions, to compose steps of functions
+`pkg` Pipeline exposes a primitive for running pipelines of go functions, to compose steps of functions, and to simply logic of complex chains.

 ## Background + why?